Pros and cons of air source heat pumps: are they worth it?

 Because air source heat pumps run on electricity, there’s no flammable fuel inside them, like gas or oil.
 This means that they’re generally safer.

-Likewise, there’s no risk of having a carbon monoxide leak when your home has a heat pump.
+Also, there’s no risk of having a carbon monoxide leak when your home has a heat pump.
+Carbon monoxide poisoning can be fatal and is an underdiagnosed problem.

 5. There’s no need to get planning permission to install one